Spain

 It wouldn’t be a holiday without a tipple or two, and Ibiza’s climate makes for some great grape-growing weather.
 While many of the vineyards on the island are principally there to produce wine for families, a larger and more commercial wine industry is starting to emerge – which is well worth a look.

-Your first port of call when exploring Ibiza’s wine scene should definitely be Sant Mateu.
+When exploring Ibiza’s wine scene, your first port of call should definitely be Sant Mateu.
 It’s a bit of a trek but easy to find thanks to ample signposting, and tours of the winery itself can be arranged.
 You’ll learn everything about the wine-making process on the island and its history, and afterwards, you can sample some of the vineyard’s produce over a meal in the attached restaurant.
-Also, well worth a look is Can Rich, an estate that (in addition to wine) produces olive oil and Hierbas Ibicencas, the local herb liqueur.
+Also well worth a look is Can Rich, an estate that (in addition to wine) produces olive oil and Hierbas Ibicencas, the local herb liqueur.
 It’s open to the public on Monday afternoons.

 3. Stonehenge Ibiza style

-Ibiza’s answer to Stonehenge is this contemporary monument by Andrew Rogers that sits atop a rocky coastal shelf, 10 minutes south of Cala Codolar along an un-signposted dirt path.
+Ibiza’s answer to Stonehenge is this contemporary monument by Andrew Rogers that sits atop a rocky coastal shelf, just 10 minutes south of Cala Codolar along an un-signposted dirt path.
 ‘Time and Space, The Speed of Light’ was commissioned by Cirque du Soleil founder Guy Laliberte.
-This intriguing monument is composed of 13 basalt columns in the Fibonacci sequence with the tallest column standing at 10 metres high.
-This spot is a great vantage point for watching the sunset so make sure you drop by towards the end of the day – you can even catch a glimpse of the Es Vedra Islands!
+This intriguing monument comprises 13 basalt columns in the Fibonacci sequence, with the tallest column at 10 metres high.
+This spot is a great vantage point for watching the sunset, so make sure you drop by towards the end of the day – you can even catch a glimpse of the Es Vedra Islands!

 4. Discover Formentera

-Formentera should not be overlooked, this magical little island is an excellent choice for a day out.
+Formentera should not be overlooked, and this magical little island is an excellent choice for a day out.
 With some of the best beaches in Europe, it would be easy to think you’d taken a ferry to the Caribbean!
-There is plenty to see on this white-washed isle including striking lighthouses, gorgeous nature reserves, breathtaking views, and head underwater if you want to see the island from a different perspective – we promise you won’t be disappointed!
-To make the most of your trip you can even charter a boat over to the island as there are plenty of little nooks which are best discovered from the comfort of your own boat.
+There’s plenty to see on this white-washed isle, including striking lighthouses, gorgeous nature reserves, and breathtaking views.
+Head underwater if you want to see the island from a different perspective – we promise you won’t be disappointed!
+To make the most of your trip, you can even charter a boat over to the island, as plenty of little nooks are best discovered from the comfort of your own boat.

 If you want to find out where Formentera’s best beaches are, check out our guide to Formentera